Iulik1989/memory-game/README.md

 - It's not supporting mobile screens.

 Next step:
+- Create component for each element and implement atomic design.
 - Implement responsive design.
 - Use localstorage/API to save progress and to be able to implement some kind of top score and provide possibility for multiplayer.
 - Change API to have possibility to use query for changing result quantity(current one return 10 result no matter what).